andrenaharu/cure-script/config/docs/en/original.md

 # By nunko/dinuz

-In minor editing.
-If you want to help, [PM me](adokapus@gmail.com).
-Transcript originally by [nunko](https://discord.com/users/367391904343523339)/dinuz.
+Basically finished.
+Transcript originally by [nunko](https://discordapp.com/users/367391904343523339)/dinuz, but it was passed to me.
-For feedback, tips, edit permissions or stuff I might have overseen or made unclear/inaccurate (mail <code>**Mordraug**</code> or `モルドラウグ`), or just contact me on Discord [Mordraug (ID “morudoraugu”)](https://discord.com/users/501133947044888605).
+For feedback, tips, edit permissions or stuff I might have overseen or made unclear/inaccurate (mail [Mordraug](mailto:adokapus@gmail.com) or [モルドラウグ](mailto:mordraug666@gmail.com)), or just contact me on Discord [Mordraug (ID “morudoraugu”)](https://discord.com/users/501133947044888605).

 Since I am careful about bots/scams, I do not accept randoms, so you should also let me know either through a message / email or join [the MoeWay Discord](https://discord.gg/zf3QTdsD), so I know it is someone Japanese-related.

-*For a VERY comprehensive list of resources covering all areas of Japanese, I wrote [this Google docs document](https://docs.google.com/document/d/1kxYa53a2UjnpMZyHdU-YNuctkq6wHT3cJ00Z5poj2hY/edit#), where I also record all Japanese observations & experiences I had/read about.*
+For a VERY comprehensive list of resources covering all areas of Japanese, I wrote this Diary of mine “[Mordraug's Personal Japanese Observations Diary](https://docs.google.com/document/d/1kxYa53a2UjnpMZyHdU-YNuctkq6wHT3cJ00Z5poj2hY/edit?tab=t.0#heading=h.pl6re36m6uy2)”, where I also record all Japanese observations & experiences I had/read about, all sources, tools, info… everything about Japanese.
+It is my ultimate resource, please take my words with a grain of salt though, my view is still limited.

 Also sorry if this editing style gives you headaches, I like to highlight things so they are visible:D